NotebookLM

 Why use SiteToMarkdown?

 Google NotebookLM is powerful, but adding sources one by one can be tedious.
-SiteToMarkdown allows you to convert an entire documentation site into a single Markdown file, which you can then upload as a single source.
+SiteToMarkdown allows you to convert an entire documentation site, sitemap, or feed-driven content set into a single Markdown file, which you can then upload as a single source.

 It’s built for people who actually use NotebookLM and want to spend time using AI, not preparing data for it.